-The following is an overview of The Fund and how it works.
+The following is an overview of the Triton Knoll Community Fund and how it works.

 The One Off Construction Fund – now closed for applications

 - All eligible applicants / projects, located within 3km of the landfall location, 5km of the substation location and 1km of the onshore cable route could apply for funding.